jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/040-skating.md

 It's useful to have landmarks to locate where we are on the fretboard and where we want to go.

 Look at the dots on the fretboard to identify the location of a fret.
-Sometimes it helps to think of the fret number and string number coordinates, to focus the mind.
+Sometimes it helps to think of the coordinates of the fret number and string number, to focus the mind.

 Try to remember meaningful locations.